 To slow or stop cancer growth, your oncologist may employ chemotherapy, which is treatment with drugs that slow or stop the growth of rapidly dividing cells.
 This can include fast-growing cancer cells as well as healthy cells.

-Radiation therapy
+Radiation Therapy

 A type of cancer treatment that uses high-energy x-rays or other types of radiation that may kill some cancer cells or keep them from growing is known as radiation therapy.

-Biliary Draining
+Biliary Drainage

 Did You Know?